SamWilk/portfolio-wilk/README.md

 - **Browse** through the portfolio sections to explore various projects and skills.
 - **Interact** with dynamic content and animations to get a sense of my technical abilities.
 - **Download** my resume or contact me via the form provided.

-## Contributing

-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/YourFeature`).
-6. Open a Pull Request.

 ## Contact